qqyhku/homepage_minimal_light/index.md

 ## About Me

-I am a Ph.D. student at The University of Hong Kong, working on robotics and mechanical engineering.
+I am a Ph.D. student at the [School of Computing and Data Science](https://www.cds.hku.hk/), The University of Hong Kong, working on robotics and mechanical engineering.
 My research focuses on developing innovative robotic grippers and manipulation systems for handling complex objects.

+I am supervised by [Prof. Xu Dong](https://www.cs.hku.hk/people/academic-staff/dongxu) and [Prof. Peng Lu](https://mech.hku.hk/academic-staff/lu-p).

+## Education

+- **Ph.D. in Computer Science** (2023-present), School of Computing and Data Science, The University of Hong Kong
+- **M.Sc. in Mechanical Engineering** (2022-2023), The University of Hong Kong
+- **B.Eng. in Mechatronics Engineering** (2018-2022), Zhejiang University

 ## Research Interests